Crossbell-Box/crossbell-bridge-contracts/docs/MainchainGateway.md

 ```

 Withdraw based on the validator signatures.
+Emits the `WithdrawalLocked` event if withdrawal is locked, otherwise `Withdrew` event.
 Requirements:
 - The signatures should be sorted by signing addresses of validators in ascending order.